jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - Are you angry
   - Are you cool

+- I'm angry
+  - I'm upset

 - I accepted
   - I'm open to it

 - I'll try it
   - I'll give it a shot

+- Laugh at you
+  - Mocking you

 - You did that perfectly
   - You nailed it